mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk2.rst

 Mapping extras
 ~~~~~~~~~~~~~~~
 Autoslip mode: Holding down :hwlabel:`LOOP RECORDER PLAY` and pressing the :hwlabel:`FLUX` on a deck will enable autoslip mode on that deck.
-Turns on slip mode before doing certain actions and turns it off after the actions is finished to attempt to automatically engage slip mode.
-Works for beat loops, hot cues, and scratching (warning, can have weird effects when scratching).
+Autoslip turns on slip mode automatically before doing certain actions and turns it off after the actions is finished.
+It works for beat loops, hot cues, and scratching (warning, can have weird effects when scratching).

 Mapping options